firepol/ccxt-websockets-db-updater/README.md

 ./ob_updater.py
 ```

-The program checks the exchanges configured in the `data/settings_ws.json` file and create a websocket connection for each pair.
+The program checks the exchanges configured in the `data/settings.ini` file and creates a websocket connection for each pair.

-Add `--debug` to see when an order book update occurs;
+Add `--debug` to see when an order book update occurs.
 Add `--verbose` to see the order book update values.

 ## Donations / support

-**I won't ask donations, but I will share my referral links** to a few echanges and bots I tested and that I can recommend, thank you for registering using my links:
+**I won't ask donations, but I'm sharing a few referral links** for echanges and bots I tested and that I can recommend.
+Thank you for registering to these services using my links:

 [coinbase](https://www.coinbase.com/join/596c62efa795880085a1a1a7) this is where I started.
 A must have exchange where you should NOT trade if you are a noob ;) Instead, after making your first deposit, trade via [Coinbase Pro](https://pro.coinbase.com) using a limit order: like that you will pay **0% fees** on the trade, which is quite awesome.
 Coinbase Pro is funded via coinbase accounts and needs a coinbase account to login.